 Belfast Baking Company

-Belfast Baking Company is located at Queens Road, Titanic Quarter, Arc Retail, Unit 7, Block C, Belfast BT3 9DT, United Kingdom.
+Belfast Baking Company was located at Queens Road, Titanic Quarter, Arc Retail, Unit 7, Block C, Belfast BT3 9DT, United Kingdom.
 This restaurant has permanently closed.

 Cheap Chinese Food

-Cheap Chinese food is located all over Belfast.
-Just keep your eyes open to find it.
+Cheap Chinese food is located at numerous Belfast Chinese restaurants.
+Just keep your eyes open to find them.

 St. George’s Market